 National law: State practice is almost unanimous on the recognition of the right to property (>95% UN member States).

 There is compelling evidence that the Right To Property is to be regarded as rule of customary international law.
+It is enshrined in most national laws, UDHR and EDHR.
+This doesn’t mean that everyone has an absolute right to acquire property, but we have an implicit opportunity to acquire property.

 The evidence for this is much greater than the evidence given to support similar status for the non-appropriation principle in space law (see later in this document).